samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 1. Bird Dog:
     - Duration: [dice] minutes
     - Range: touch
-    - Target has the sight of a hawk & the scenting ability of a hound for the duration
+    - Target has the sight of a hawk & the scenting ability of a hound for the duration.
+    > The target's eyes turn golden, whiskers burst from their cheeks, and their jaw warps forming a small snout.
 1. Monkey Fish:
     - Duration: [dice] minutes
     - Range: touch
     - Target can climb like a monkey and swim like a fish.
+The target must remove their shoes and gloves to recieve any benefit from this spell.
+    > The target fingers and toes elogate, webbing joins then, forming skin flippers reminicent of batwings.
 1. Grease:
     - Range: shouting
-    - Vomit a blob of slippery, flammable grease.
+    - You vomit a blob of slippery, flammable grease.
 Enough to cover one 1m square per [dice].
+The grease is flamable, slipperly, and smells horid.
 1. Ear Send:
     - Duration: [dice] minutes
     - Range: [dice] x 25m
     - Your ear detaches and flies away.
 You can't see through it but you can still hear through it clearly, and you can telepathically direct it to fly.
 When the duration expires, the ear teleports back to its proper place on your head.
+    > Transfiguration sorcerers have the best party tricks.
 1. Gasbag:
     - Duration: [dice] minutes
     - Range: touch